RudyWilliams/fifa-project/README.md

 ## Modules

-### eda.py
+### data
-Used to explore the data.
-Check for nans, check formats, etc.
+Contains the data used and generated
+  - data.csv
+  - means_feed_pca.xlsx: groupby on player_from and take average for columns
+  - nations_lt100.txt: text

 ### data_prep.py
 Used to clean the data.
 Fill nans when necessary, clean formats, etc.